nkphu/Tableau---Citi-Bike-Analytics/README.md

 Q2.
 What are the top 10 stations in the city for starting a journey?
-Based on December 2021 Citibike data, these are the top 10 frequently used stations in the city for starting a journey;
+Based on December 2021 Citibike data, these are the top 10 frequently used stations in the city for starting a journey:
     1. Grove St Path
     2. Hoboken Terminal - River St & Hudson Pl
     3. Sip Ave